How to Start a Journal That Improves Your Life in 2024

 Just like all good things, it takes time.

-6. Keep a journal With You
+6. Keep a Journal With You

 We enjoy distracting ourselves when we’re bored.
 That usually takes the form of mindless phone scrolling.